slivingston/rrgstar/README.md

 and Sertac Karaman and Emilio Frazzoli (MIT), who wrote the code on which the present work is based and as available from <https://svn.csail.mit.edu/smp>, which has last changed date of 2011-08-02 05:25:23 -0400.
-The rrgstar repository begins by importing from there.
+The rrgstar repository began by importing from there.

 Licenses